Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/Pterodactyl_Panel_Instructions.md

 1. Go to the Startup tab in the Pterodactyl panel.

 2. Modify the Startup Command to prepend the updater.

-For example:
+### **Example:**

 /home/container/update_mods.sh && ./HarshDoorstop/Binaries/Linux/HarshDoorstopServer-Linux-Shipping

 ### Insert